 1) Cognitive Weaknesses (the foundation)

 Does the child (or adult) have weaknesses in working memory, attention, phonological processing, sequencing, reasoning, executive function, etc.?
 These must be resolved first!
 Otherwise the next two stages are like building a house without a foundation.
 Most reading programs don’t even take cognitive weaknesses into consideration.
 (This does not mean the child is not bright.
-Reading problems and dyslexia occur in people with high IQ’s also.)
+Reading problems and dyslexia occur in people with average and high IQ’s also.)

 2) Reading Instruction (the house)

 Many children are not even taught how to read.
 Some teachers assume that if a child is read to they will learn to read… and so it must be the parents’ fault.
 Or worse, it must be that the child is lazy and unmotivated.
 This is known as blaming the victim.

 A grade one teacher recently told me that she has asked anyone she can think of, “How do you teach reading?”
 The answer she has been given by her professors, principals, and other teachers: “That’s part of your autonomy.
 You do it any way you choose.”
 She’s frustrated that there is no guidance or information on this topic for teachers.

 At Accomplished Learning Centre we use PROVEN methods.

 This is supervised reading practice so the child will know when they are misreading and can get help learning new words.
 For many children this is the first or only reading instruction they receive.. when it should be last.
 On its own, it is not enough.